 The PCEP team discovered some locations where the gap between the station platform and the new EMU boarding threshold is longer than the portable ADA ramp.
 The PCEP team completed its survey of all of the station platforms and has temporarily corrected the problem until new longer ramps are received from Stadler.
+The design is complete and fabrication of the test item is underway; delivery of the test item is expected in November 2024.

-The JPB is completing the installation of additional mini-high block platforms at its stations to assist those passengers needing a level boarding condition.
+Work continues on the installation of additional mini-high block platforms at Caltrain stations to assist those passengers needing a level boarding condition.
 This work is more difficult than originally anticipated due to the presence of the OCS which interferes with the handling of construction materials.